 “Excellent!”, “Immaculate!”, “Wonderful views!”, “We had to ask for more towels!”.
 These are just some of the comments made by lovers of folk music who have stayed in bed-and-breakfast accommodation in Paul Carbuncle’s native county of Kent.
 Now living in Nottingham, Paul has spent the last few years merrily gigging at pubs, festivals, and folk clubs on evenings which have been described enthusiastically as “Saturday” and “Wednesday” and sometimes “Friday”.
-The Midlands magazine Folk Monthly labelled him “bourgeoning”, back in the days before spell-check (2015).
-Since winning the Gate To Southwell Folk Festival open mic competition last summer, Paul has spent much of his spare time sitting next to the telephone ready for stardom to call.
+Since the Midlands magazine Folk Monthly labelled him “bourgeoning”, back in the days before spell-check (2015), Paul has spent much of his spare time sitting next to the telephone ready for stardom to call.
 When the call finally arrived at tea-time yesterday, it came as a great joy to learn that he may have been mis-sold Payment Protection Insurance.

 Paul Carbuncle uses Jim Dunlop 1mm plectrums.